Inbox and SFTP

 To transfer files from an inbox to your virtual machine replicate the process from the Virtual machines transfer section where you drag-and-drop the inbox files into your virtual machine.

-You must delete the inbox to turn it back into a directory before you transfer it into the virtual machine.
+You must revert the inbox into a directory before you transfer it to the virtual machine.
 Inboxes cannot be put into virtual machines.

 SFTP Overview

-An SFTP(secure file transfer protocol) helps you transfer large sets of data across the web from individuals and organizations who do not belong to tiCrypt infrastructure.
+An SFTP(secure file transfer protocol) helps you transfer large data sets across the web from individuals and organizations who do not belong to tiCrypt infrastructure.

 Create an SFTP Inbox